gjwgit/rattleng/README.md

   + Error Matrix
   + ROC Chart
 + Console
+  + The live R session
 + Script
-  + Export
+  + Export R code ready to run

 ## Building Rattle from Source

+If you would like to build Rattle from source you certainly can do so.
+It is all open source and we do welcome contributions.

-Ensure you have R installed, as described in the installer [README](https://github.com/gjwgit/rattle/blob/dev/installers/README.md).
+First, ensure you have R installed, as described in the installer [README](https://github.com/gjwgit/rattle/blob/dev/installers/README.md).

-Install Flutter as describe in the [Flutter Install Guide](https://docs.flutter.dev/get-started/install).
+Then install Flutter as describe in the [Flutter Install Guide](https://docs.flutter.dev/get-started/install).
 In short, to install on Windows, download the flutter sdk, unzip it to your home folder, add `C:\Users\<user>\flutter\bin` to the PATH environment variable, and in a CMD console run `flutter help`.

-*Currently (20230918), on Azure Windows VM, `flutter doctor` just sits there!*

 Then clone the [rattle](https://github.com/gjwgit/rattle)
 repository: